-Again in life-size clay or 1 to 1 scale, the model received finishing details, such as headlights, glass and grids.
-It was handcrafted by modelers and designers which used tools similar to those of a sculptor, such as spatulas and sharpeners, to sculpt innovative shapes.
+Again in life-size clay or 1 to 1 scale, the model received finishing details, such as headlights, glass, and grids.
+It was handcrafted by modelers and designers who used tools similar to those of a sculptor, such as spatulas and sharpeners, to sculpt innovative shapes.

-In total, the model consists of about 60 pieces, such as main body, headlights, grille, lanterns and wheels.
+In total, the model consists of about 60 pieces, such as the main body, headlights, grille, lanterns, and wheels.
 Each wheel, for example, was made up of five separate items.
 All parts were built parallel to the body.